Characters of Kingdom Hearts: Ventus

-Ventus (ヴェントゥス, Ventusu), commonly nicknamed "Ven" (ヴェン), before being introduced in Kingdom Hearts Birth by Sleep, camoed in the secret endings of Kingdom Hearts II and its re-release, Kingdom Hearts II Final Mix, which depict him and his friends Terra and Aqua battling Master Xehanort and Vanitas.
+Ventus (ヴェントゥス, Ventusu), commonly nicknamed "Ven" (ヴェン), before being introduced in Kingdom Hearts Birth by Sleep, cameoed in the secret endings of Kingdom Hearts II and its re-release, Kingdom Hearts II Final Mix, which depict him and his friends Terra and Aqua battling Master Xehanort and Vanitas.
 Ventus also makes a cameo appearance in Kingdom Hearts 358/2 Days, when Xion, a replica of Roxas, takes on his appearance while fighting Xigbar.
 Ventus is also referenced by Xigbar in Kingdom Hearts II and 358/2 Days while Xemnas, the Nobody of Xehanort, searches for him in Castle Oblivion.

 Birth by Sleep introduces Ventus as an apprentice of Master Xehanort, who tries to condition him into a dark component of the χ-blade.
 Due to Ventus's reluctance to use darkness, Xehanort extracts it from his heart and creates Vanitas, damaging his heart in the process.
 Xehanort brings Ventus to the Destiny Islands, where his heart connects with a newborn Sora to prevent it from collapsing.
 An amnesiac Ventus is placed under Master Eraqus's care alongside Terra and Aqua, whom he forms a sibling-like bond with.
 At the beginning of the game, Vanitas provokes Ventus into pursuing Terra during the latter's search for Xehanort, pitting him against dark creatures called the Unversed to strengthen him.
 Upon meeting Xehanort, Ventus rediscovers his purpose in the χ-blade's creation.
 Ventus refuses to battle Vanitas and create the weapon, but is forced to do so after Vanitas threatens his friends.
 They battle within the Keyblade Graveyard, where Vanitas merges with Ventus and obtains the χ-blade.
 However, the fusion is incomplete, allowing Ventus to destroy both Vanitas and the χ-blade within his heart, but causing him to lose his heart in the process.
 Aqua reconfigures the Land of Departure into Castle Oblivion to keep Ventus's catatonic body safe, while his wandering heart finds its way back to Sora, who accepts it into his body.